penumbra-zone/penumbra/spec/protocol/addresses_keys/addresses.md

 # Addresses

 Addresses in Penumbra are diversified payment addresses as in Zcash Sapling but with an additional key for [FMD](../../crypto/fmd.md) support.
-For each *spending key*, there are many possible diversified payment addresses, all of which share viewing keys.
+For each *spend key*, there are many possible diversified payment addresses, all of which share viewing keys.
 Each address consists of three components:

 * a *diversifier* $d$, an 11 byte random number
 * a *transmission key* $pk_d$, a point on the `decaf377` curve